sabri-chey/service-entertain-user/README.md

 ## Project Structure
-JokeMapper class: Handles the mapping between Joke and ResponseJoke objects.
+JokeMapper class: Handles the mapping between Joke and JokeOutput objects.
 ExternalJoke and JokeOutput classes: These are Lombok data classes that represent the internal and external representations of a joke.
 JokeService class: Fetches jokes from ExternalJokeRestClient, processes them and returns processed jokes.
 JokeController class: Handles HTTP requests and responses.